-Year 5 @Home Learning Timetable
+Grade 6 @Home Learning Timetable

 You will not need access to a digital device to complete the following activities.
-You will need help from a parent/carer and/or siblings.
-Resources included Timetable, Resources (found at the end of this document), exercise book, blank paper and stationery.
+You will need help from a parent/carer and/or sibling.
+Resources required: Learning Timetable, resources (found at the end of this document), dictionary, exercise book, blank paper, rubber bands and stationery

-Week 4 Tuesday 3 Aug Wednesday 4 Aug Thursday 5 Aug Friday 6 Aug Vocabulary Words: Dignified Impatient Sternly Glared Bobbing Miserably Craning Onomatopoeia Hyperbole English Read: Reading comprehension 'Lego' (resources) Summarise: Key points of the news item.
-Comprehension: Complete the Quick Quiz.
-Answer in full sentences.
-Vocabulary: Create a glossary for the following words from the article. • eroding, durability • petroleumbased • compatible Compose: Lego is one of the most popular toys on earth.
-Imagine that it is the year 3321, 1300 years from now.
-Design and describe the toy that you think will be the most popular for the kids of 3321.
-Spelling Activity: English Read: Reading comprehension 'Dolphins' (resources).
-Comprehension: Complete the Quick Quiz.
-Answer in full sentences. (resources) Respond: Write the points For and Against dolphins living in a pool at a marine park versus a sea-pen sanctuary in the harbour.
-Do this as a table with two columns.
-Compose: Where do you think dolphins are happiest?
+Week 4 Monday Tuesday Wednesday 4 Aug Thursday 5 Aug Friday 6 Aug Week 4 Morning Spelling Words: WORD LIST - see attached resource Monday English E Read: reading comprehension F 'Lego' (resources) Summarise: key points of the news item.
+Summarise: key points of the news item.
+G Comprehension: Complete the Quick Quiz. (resources) F Answer in full sentences G Vocabulary: Create a glossary and write the meaning for the following words from the article.
+G e eroding G of durability: S petroleum-based M Wednesday 4 Aug English Read: reading comprehension 'Dolphins' (resources) Comprehension: Write a summary of the text.
+Respond: Write the points For and Against dolphins living in a pool at a marine park versus a sea-pen sanctuary in the harbour.
+Do this in a table with two columns Compose: Where do you think dolphins are happiest?
 Have you seen a dolphin in captivity?
 No one-word answers.
-Use full sentences to explain your thinking.
-Spelling Activity: Build new words from your vocab words.
-Read: Reading comprehension Headless Chicken Monster English With parent/carer guidance, look at some headlines in a magazine, newspaper, article, or BTN reports.
-Respond: What is the purpose of headlines?
-Compose: Discuss with someone what you think the purpose of headlines and titles are.
+Use full sentences to explain your Thursday 5 AugEnglishWith parent/carer guidance, look at some headlines in a magazine, newspaper or article.Respond: What is the purpose of headlines?Compose: Discuss with someone what you think the purpose of headlines and titles are.
 Where do you see these?
-Are they only used in written, informative pieces?
-Respond: Create a series of headlines using 5 words, then 4 words, 3 words, 2 words and finally one word only, to announce 5 different things you have done over the last few days.
-Spelling Activity: Explain the meaning of each of your vocab words to a member of your family.
-English Read a book of your choice for 1⁄2 hour.
-Practise: Using clear, legible handwriting, write each of your spelling words in new sentences.
-Research: What is the history behind Anzac biscuits?
-You may have some books in the house that will help or ask an adult or carer.
-Perhaps you could even phone an older member of your family or an elderly friend.
-Compose: A letter to a serving defence force member overseas, introduce yourself and tell them a little bit about yourself, ask questions about them and thank them for their service.
-Vocabulary Activity Write out the alphabet into your book by placing one letter at the start of each line.
-Using your vocab words from your list, write them into comple sentences. х Using the letter at the start as a prompt, list three to four words that could be used to describe a serving defence
+Are they only used in written, informative pieces?Respond: Create a series of headlines using 5 words, then 4 words, 3 words, 2 words and finally one word only, to announce 5 different things you have done over the last few Friday 6 AugEnglishRead a book of your choice for 1⁄2 hour.Practise: Using clear, legible handwriting, write each of your spelling words in new sentences.Research: What is the history behind the Olympics?
+Research a famous Australian Olympian and provide at least 10 dot points about their life.Vocabulary Activity Write out the alphabet into your book by placing one letter at the start of each line.Using the letter at the start as your promote list three to four compatible Compose: Lego is one of the most popular toys on earth.
+Imagine that it is the year 3320, 1300 years from now.
+Design and describe the toy that you think will be the most popular for the kids of 3320.
+Spelling Activity: sentences to explain your thinking.
+Spelling Activity: Using the last five words from your list, write them into a sentence (minimum 6 words) to demonstrate their meaning. have done over the last few days.
+Spelling Activity: Divide a sheet of paper into 20.
+Write each spelling word on two separate squares.
+Mix them up and place them upside down on the table.
+Pair up with someone your prompt, list three to four words that could be used to describe your Olympian. i.e. A amazing, agile.
+Abiding, authentic B busy, brave, best, beloved LOG IN TO READING EGGS AND COMPLETE SOME TASKS Using only the first five words from your list, write them into a sentence (Minimum 6 words) to LOG IN TO READING EGGS AND COMPLETE SOME TASKS In your house and play memory.
+Design another game that could be played in class to learn your spelling.
+Write out the rules to share with your teacher.